• Skip to primary navigation

 • home office occupancy expenses (mortgage interest, rent, rates etc.)

-• accommodation or meals unless you attended a residential school or had to stay away from home to attend a course.
+• accommodation or meals, unless you attended a residential school or had to stay away from home to attend a course.

 Which education expenses can I claim on my tax return?

-Tax deductible self-education expenses include:
+Tax deductible education expenses include:

 • course/tuition fees